-Doing it outside is especially beneficial, and try it barefoot!
+Doing it outside is especially beneficial, and try it barefoot (but avoid the cold)!
 The natural ground variably stimulates the complex foot bones and encourages healthy feet.

-I practiced tai chi and qigong with a great teacher Tim Regan, of Water Wheel Tai Chi.
+I practiced tai chi and qigong with great teachers, including Tim Regan, of Water Wheel Tai Chi and Christopher Kiely, L.Ac.
 This form of exercise has opened my eyes to the benefits of energy work, in the body and mind.

 As we age, Tim has said, we become very efficient at using the least amount of muscles to do the most amount of work.
 This leads to certain muscle groups becoming overly tense, while others become flaccid.
 This creates unbalanced pull on our muscles, tendons, ligaments and bones.